 Looking for job in Estonia

-The most common ways to find a job in Estonia are through employment portals, social media, company career pages, with the help of friends, newspaper advertisements, recruitment companies, and the public employment service: the Estonian Unemployment Insurance Fund and its labour offices.
-Other useful Estonian job search portals include: CV-Online cv.ee and CV Market cvkeskus.ee.
+The most common ways to find a job in Estonia are through employment portals, social media, company career pages, with the help of friends, recruitment agencies and the public employment service Töötukassa, which offers free job mediation services for anyone who legally resides in Estonia and who are registered as unemployed or jobseeker.
+The most popular job search portals include: CV-Online cv.ee and CV Market cvkeskus.ee.
 Job and career fairs are a good way to meet lots of employers in one place.
-The information about upcoming job fairs is available here toomess.ee.
+The information about upcoming job fairs is available here.

 Connections are generally quite important for finding a job.
 If you have a connection that will help you find more about a company, use this opportunity.
 Use social media!
-Follow the companies you`re interested on Facebook as well on LinkedIn and Instagram.
+Follow the companies you`re interested on LinkedIn as well on Facebook and Instagram.
 This way, you may find information that isn`t available anywhere else.

-All vacancies advertised by the public employment services are available on the European Job Mobility Portal eures.europa.eu.
-An EU flag marker denotes vacancies from employers who will consider applications from elsewhere in Europe.
+All vacancies advertised by the public employment services Töötukassa are available also on the European Job Mobility Portal.
+An EU flag marker denotes vacancies from employers who are considering applications from elsewhere in Europe.

-You can contact the EURES advisers by email, by phone or using the EURES Estonia Facebook account.
+You can contact the EURES advisers by email email@example.com.
 If you are already in Estonia and have ID card or mobile ID authentication, book the suitable time for the individual counselling through the e-töötukassa environment.